paulchen/kotlin-rocket-bot/README.md

 ```

 The backend opens a port for a debugger to connect on port `5005`.
-This port is not exposed in the above configuration.
+By default, this port is not exposed by `misc/start.sh`.
-To expose it to the host, add an additional `-p` argument to the call
+To expose it to the host, uncomment the following line in `misc/start.sh`:
-to `docker run` in the systemd unit file, e.g.

 ```
 -p 127.0.0.1:5005:5005